JulioCMR/Project-Pyton-Project-for-Data-Science-Stock-Market-Analysis/README.md

 # Objectives:
 •	Acquire my first overview in the domain of finances.
 •	Obtain a general overview of the stock market.
-•	Find patterns, trends and KPI’s that can help costumers and companies int their future investments in stocks.
+•	Find patterns, trends and KPI’s that can help costumers and companies in their future investments in stocks.

 # Tools:
 •	Python